e2e4b6b7/Existentials-KEEP/README.md

   it should not be instantiated to the existential type variable as it may be expressed with common types.

 TO DISCUSS: (Why not implicit packing-unpacking)
 To be precise, we should consider this not as introduction of a new existential type, but rather a first occurrence of the skolem variable.
 This is because we should skolemize all of them for the easier inference.
 Thus, the scope of existential variables is the whole function.

-#### Mutable variables
+## Issues

+### Different types of mutable variables with projections

 There may be two different types of mutable variables.
-The one which is actually the variable of the existential pair and it changes the value of their type on each reassignment:
+The one that is actually the variable of the existential pair, and it changes the value of their type on each reassignment (`var v: exists T. Box<T>`).

 ```kotlin
 fun sameBoxes(b1: Box<T>, b2: Box<T>)